Białystok Ghetto: Operation Barbarossa and German atrocities

-Nazi Germany attacked the Soviet Union (Operation Barbarossa) on June 22, 1941 and Wehrmacht took over Białystok on June 26–27.
+Nazi Germany attacked the Soviet Union (Operation Barbarossa) on June 22, 1941, and Wehrmacht took over Białystok on June 26–27.
 On the same day, the Police Battalion 309 arrived, tasked with inflicting terror upon the Jewish community.
 The first mass murder of Polish Jews was carried out during the so-called "Red Friday" of June 27, 1941, claiming the lives of up to 2,200 victims.
 The Great Synagogue was splashed with petrol and set on fire with approximately 700, up to 1,000 Jewish men locked in it; and burned down with a grenade thrown inside.
 The killings took place inside the homes of the Jewish neighborhood Chanajki and in the park, lasting until dark.
 The next day, some 20–30 wagon-loads of dead bodies were taken to new mass graves dug up on German orders along Sosnowa Street outside the city center.
 Major Ernst Weis of Battalion 309 got drunk and later claimed to have known nothing about what had happened.
 The official report submitted by his officers to General Johann Pflugbeil of the 221st Security Division (Wehrmacht), to which the battalion was subordinated, was falsified.

 The Aktion was followed by the murder of about 300 Jewish intellectuals who were trucked to the Pietrasze fields on July 3.
 Battalion 309 left for Białowieża, and was replaced by Order Police Battalion 316 and 322 of Police Regiment Centre and were ordered to round up more Jews.
-On July 12–13, 1941, a mass shootings by the two battalions dubbed "Black Saturday" took place on the outskirts of Białystok.
+On July 12–13, 1941, a mass shooting by the two battalions dubbed "Black Saturday" took place on the outskirts of Białystok.
 It is estimated that over 3,000 Jews herded into the municipal stadium – visited by Erich von dem Bach-Zelewski himself – were taken away and killed in antitank trenches.
 The total of over 5,500 Białystok Jews were shot in the first weeks of German occupation in the summer of 1941.

 In addition to mass-murder operations carried out in the city, the new district became an early theatre of Einsatzgruppen operations as well.
 Each death squad followed an army group as they advanced east.
-Himmler visited Białystok on June 30, 1941 during the formation of the District of Bialystok and pronounced that there is a high risk of Soviet guerilla activity in the area, with Jews being of course immediately suspected of helping them out.
-The mission to destroy the "partisans" was assigned to Einsatzgruppe B under the command of Arthur Nebe; aided by Kommando SS Zichenau-Schroettersburg under Hermann Schaper, and Kommando Bialystok led by Wolfgang Birkner summoned from the General Government on orders from the Reich Security Main Office.
+Himmler visited Białystok on June 30, 1941, during the formation of the District of Bialystok and pronounced that there was a high risk of Soviet guerilla activity in the area, with Jews being of course immediately suspected of helping them out.
+The mission to destroy the "partisans" was assigned to Einsatzgruppe B under the command of Arthur Nebe, aided by Kommando SS Zichenau-Schroettersburg under Hermann Schaper, and Kommando Bialystok led by Wolfgang Birkner summoned from the General Government on orders from the Reich Security Main Office.
 In the early days of the German occupation, these mobile killing units rounded up and killed thousands of Jews in the district.